How To Play Awesome Blues Guitar Licks That Are As Mean & Aggressive As A Grizzly Bear, But Have The Precision Of A Laser Beam

 As you do this, you will notice that the techniques you practiced in steps 2 and 3 will allow you to play cleanly while picking each note of the lick with maximum aggression.
 If you still hear sloppy noise from the strings that aren’t supposed to be ringing, go back to the earlier steps of applying the muting techniques that will help you solve this problem.
 Stay patient, and these muting techniques will soon become part of how you play lead guitar.

-Step Five: Move on to practice the remaining blues guitar licks I gave you earlier in this article (or find your own), taking them through the same practicing steps and applying the muting techniques in both hands.
+Play Agressive Blues Guitar Licks - Step Five: Move on to practice the remaining guitar licks I gave you earlier in this article (or find your own), taking them through the same practicing steps and applying the muting techniques in both hands.

 To learn how to improve your guitar technique so that you are not restricted to only playing slow blues guitar licks, watch this free video about playing guitar fast.

-Take your guitar playing to the highest level with the best online electric guitar lessons.
+Take your blues guitar playing to the highest level with the best online electric guitar lessons.